mhnaufal/see-plus-plus/README.md

       Use something called **reference counting**.
 When there is a new pointer that references a data, the number of reference count will increase.
     - **Weak Pointer**
+      It works the same way as the shared pointer, except weak pointer *doesn't increase** the reference count.

 99. **Other Interesting In Modern C++**